Reconstructing $d$-manifold subcomplexes of cubes from their $(\lfloor d/2 \rfloor + 1)$-skeletons: Introduction

-At first glance, restricting our attention to complexes that can be embedded in a cube may seem like a strict and arbitrary condition.
+At first glance, restricting our attention to complexes that can be embedded as a subcomplex of a cube may seem like a strict and arbitrary condition.
 However, we present three reasons why it is natural to consider these types of complexes.

-Firstly, there is the analogy to the simplicial world.
+First, there is the analogy to the simplicial world.
 Every simplicial complex is a subcomplex of a simplex: a simplicial complex is a collection of \emph{some} subsets of $\{1, \dotsc, n\}$, while the $(n-1)$-simplex is the collection of \emph{all} subsets of $\{1, \dotsc, n\}$.

-Secondly, cubical complexes often arise in applied settings as subcomplexes of the standard grid of unit cubes in $\mathbb R^n$ (see \citep{book:Kaczynski-et-al}). \citet[Theorem~2.7]{art:Blass-Hosztynski} prove that any finite subcomplex of this grid can be embedded in some cube $I^N$ (with $N$ potentially much larger than $n$).
+Second, cubical complexes often arise in applied settings as subcomplexes of the standard grid of unit cubes in $\mathbb R^n$ (see \citep{book:Kaczynski-et-al}). \citet[Theorem~2.7]{art:Blass-Hosztynski} prove that any finite subcomplex of this grid can be embedded in some cube $I^N$ (with $N$ potentially much larger than $n$).

-Thirdly, many common families of cubical complexes can be embedded in the cube.
-This list includes boundaries of cubical zonotopes \citep[Corollary~7.17]{book:Ziegler}, stacked cubical polytopes (also called ``capped''), the neighbourly cubical spheres constructed by \citet{art:BBC}, and cubical barycentric subdivisions of simplicial complexes \citep[Theorem~1.1]{art:Blass-Hosztynski}.
+Third, many common families of cubical complexes can be embedded in the cube.
+This list includes boundaries of cubical zonotopes \citep[Corollary~7.17]{book:Ziegler}, stacked cubical polytopes (also called ``capped''), the neighbourly cubical spheres constructed by \citet{art:BBC}, $\mathrm{CAT}(0)$ complexes \citep[p.~149]{art:Ardila}, and cubical barycentric subdivisions of simplicial complexes \citep[Theorem~1.1]{art:Blass-Hosztynski}.
 Similarly, many operations on cubical complexes preserve the property of being a subcomplex of a cube, like product and disjoint union, cubical fissuring as defined by \citet{art:BBC}, and certain cubical versions of Pachner's bistellar moves considered by \citet[Proposition~3.7.3]{art:Funar}.

 On the other hand, we are obliged to point out that there are many cubical complexes that cannot be embedded into any cube.
-A selection of these, found by numerous authors, is shown in \cref{fig:not-subcubical}.

-Fortunately, there is a fairly straightforward criterion for determining whether a given cubical complex can be embedded in a cube, for which we will need the following under-appreciated lemma.
+Fortunately, though, there is a fairly straightforward criterion for determining whether a given cubical complex can be embedded in a cube, for which we will need the following under-appreciated lemma.